-Lillian Salerno holds a B.A. in Latin American studies from the University of Texas at Austin, an M.A. in Sociology from the University of North Texas, and a J.D. from Southern Methodist University.
-Ms. Salerno resides in Washington D.C.
+Salerno grew up in rural Texas, where her manufacturing business continues to thrive and support the local economy.
+Deputy Under Secretary Salerno attained a B.A. in Latin American Studies at the University of Texas, a Master's Degree in Sociology from the University of North Texas, and a J.D. from Southern Methodist University in Dallas, Texas.